Trust Issues In A Relationship: Sources And Mental Health Effects

 It can be hard to find help when you're dealing with trouble in your relationship.
 Many people have found online therapy to be very helpful for dealing with issues such as mistrust between partners.
 Online therapy can be much more convenient than in-person therapy—and you can get help whenever and wherever you need it.

-Here at Regain, we offer couples counseling and other services which can help you and your partner traverse the bumpy patches in your relationship.
+Here at Regain, we offer couples counseling and other services that can help you and your partner traverse the bumpy patches in your relationship.
 You may also find that talking to a therapist one-on-one works better for you.
 Either way, we've got you covered—you can meet alone, with your partner, or some of both.
 With a Regain therapist, you can figure out where trust may be lacking in your relationship and work on ways to gain that trust back.

 - Previous Article